EUDR reporting guide for SMEs (Updated Dec 2025)

 Alongside these products, the regulation covers many of their derivatives, such as chocolate, furniture, tires, paper, and palm oil-based ingredients.

-Do you count as an SME - and what changes
+Do you count as an SME? - Roles and definitions

 SME definition under the EUDR